-In my 36 years on earth, I’ve been writing poorly and goodly for over two-thirds of that time.
+In my 37 years on earth, I’ve been writing poorly and goodly for about 75% of that time.
 I am a former English and journalism teacher who became PR Director of Mississippi’s best school district, and I sometimes wonder if I’m way in over my head— but I’m having too much fun to care.
 I fumble my way through public relations, sports media and community involvement.

 I’ve been blessed to grow up in the great state of Mississippi.
 Depending how you feel about the landmass, you may disagree, but this place has made me into the person I am today.

 I’ve started on a second master’s in Integrated Marketing Communication from Ole Miss.
 That’ll wrap up summer of 2023.

 Previously, I worked as a copy editor, designer, mediocre photographer, and writer for The Clarion Ledger in the heart of the great newspaper crash of 2008 and 2009.

 I previously taught 8th-12th grade for 11 years, teaching both in a struggling school district and then in the number one district in the state.
 I haven’t seen it all, but I’ve seen inner city kids achieve the impossible and privileged kids defy their spoiled stereotypes.